Work-Study for Students

 How does Work-study Program Work?

 Eligible students are offered a generic work-study award, which may vary per student.
-The generic award helps students market themselves for work-study positions.
+The generic award helps students market themselves for work-study positions by allowing to disclose eligibility and award information to potential employers.

-Work-study does not pay for a student’s tuition and fees; nor does it get disbursed with other financial aid awards.
+Work-study does not pay for a student’s tuition and fees; nor does it get disbursed with other financial aid awards (view all Cost of Attendance components).
 Students earn their work-study award through part-time student employment.

 If the student is hired for a work-study assignment, the real funds are placed onto the student record once the department requests the student for hire.
-Work-study awards are also pro-rated based on the point of hire.
+Work-study awards can be pro-rated based on the point of hire.
 It is important to know that your work-study awards may change from the time you are awarded to the time you are hired for a position.

 Your student ASSIST account will indicate the amount of work-study grant you are eligible for once the hiring department submits a request.